 Introduction

-Additive manufacturing (AM) technologies enable complex geometry parts fabrication without need for tooling and assembly, when compared to conventional manufacturing processes, thus allowing a reduction of costs and time [1],[2].
-With AM methods, it is possible to realize components of different materials such as steels, aluminium or titanium alloys as well as metal-based and ceramic matrix composites [2].
-Due to its versatility and potentiality, AM plays a key-role in the Industry 4.0, appearing as one of its central paradigms, but it still requires further research and development [3].
+Additive manufacturing (AM) technologies enable the fabrication of parts with complex geometries without the need for tooling and assembly, thus allowing for a reduction of costs and time compared with conventional manufacturing processes [1], [2].
+With AM methods, it is possible to realise components using a range of materials, such as steels, aluminium or titanium alloys, and metal-based or ceramic-matrix composites [2].
+Due to its versatility and potentiality, AM plays a key role as one of the central paradigms of Industry 4.0, but it still requires further research and development [3].

-Among the most frequently addressed problems related to AM is the residual stresses mainly caused by the thermal cycle of the process itself, which entails rapid heating, several cooling rates and a relative re-melting of the secondary layer [4].
-This whole procedure generates thermal stresses, which, in turn, produce residual stresses after the production of a certain part of the component, leading also to notable distortions, cracks and variations on the relative dimensions of the produced part [5]-[6].
+Among the most frequently addressed problems related to AM are residual stresses.
+These are mainly caused by the thermal cycle of the process itself, which entails rapid heating, several cooling rates and a relative re-melting of the secondary layer [4].
+This whole procedure generates thermal stresses, which, in turn, produce residual stresses after the production of a certain part of the component, leading also to notable distortions, cracks and variations on the relative dimensions of the produced part [5], [6].

-Numerical tools exist, aiming at predicting residual stresses and geometrical irregularities, which are mainly based on multi-physics being either complicated and/or time consuming, or even simplified or case-specific [7],[8].
-Furthermore, the phenomena the AM is based on, are typically non-stationary, increasing the difficulty for simulation.
+Numerical tools aimed at predicting residual stresses and geometrical irregularities exist, but these are mainly based on multi-physics and are either complicated and time consuming or simplified and case-specific [7], [8].
+Furthermore, the phenomena AM is based on are typically non-stationary, increasing the difficulty of simulation.

-These models could support the process optimization, provided they are able to discriminate the effects of redesign or treatments on the piece being produced: for this purpose, a metrological approach, which includes an uncertainty analysis of simulation data [9], it is necessary to evaluate the ability to resolve even small variations in the properties of the object being studied.
-Variability of results can be produced by the way the mesh is realized, the accuracy of data about physical characteristics of the materials, process parameters, which can affect the dimensional knowledge of the piece.
+These models could support process optimisation, provided they are able to discriminate the effects of redesign or treatments on the piece being produced.
+For this purpose, a metrological approach that includes an uncertainty analysis of simulation data is necessary to evaluate the ability to resolve even small variations in the properties of the object being studied [9].
+The way the mesh is realised, the accuracy of data on physical characteristics of the materials and the process parameters can all produce variability in the results, which in turn can affect the dimensional knowledge of the piece.

-Furthermore, simulation data should be validated after the part manufacturing, especially after additional thermal treatments, by comparing them with measurements of different possible parameters such as microstructural variations, induced stresses and deviations on the part dimensions [10],[11].
-This comparison requires the theoretical/experimental analysis of all the uncertainty contributions involved in the measurement process, in order to assess the compatibility between model results and measurement data in probabilistic terms [12].
+Furthermore, simulation data should be validated after part manufacturing, especially after additional thermal treatments, by comparison with measurements of different possible parameters such as microstructural variations, induced stresses and deviations on the part dimensions [10], [11].
+This comparison requires the theoretical/experimental analysis of all the uncertainty contributions involved in the measurement process in order to assess the compatibility between model results and measurement data in probabilistic terms [12].

-Many measurement techniques for validation exist, which examine the piece characteristics at a micro and macro-scale level [8],[10],[13].
-In the former group, the X-Ray diffraction analysis, which is mainly based on computed tomography analysis of both the microstructure and the relative part dimensions [8],[10].
-The techniques measuring the effects of residual stresses on a macroscopic scale, including distortions, cracks and variations on the relative dimensions of the produced part belong to the latter group: the Three-Prong Method (TPM) [13], the Digital Image Correlation (DIC), and other Optical Measuring Machines (OMMs) which are very popular in the industry [14]; Coordinate Measuring Machines are of general use, being relevant the need of respecting the nominal geometry of pieces.
+Many measurement techniques for validation exist that examine the piece characteristics at a micro- or macro-scale level [8], [10], [13].
+The former group includes X-ray diffraction analysis, which is mainly based on computed tomography analysis of both the microstructure and the relative part dimensions [8], [10].
+Techniques measuring the effects of residual stresses on a macroscopic scale, including distortions, cracks and variations on the relative dimensions of the produced part, belong to the latter group.
+In particular, the three-prong method, digital image correlation and the use of optical measuring machines are very popular in the industry [13], [14].
+Coordinate measuring machines (CMMs) are also of general use for measuring the nominal geometry of the pieces.

-Furthermore, in some cases, it might be necessary to resort to a merging of many measurement techniques, in order to take into account all the possible aspects of interest for process control and optimization [10], making important to be able to fuse measurement data of different sensors.
+Furthermore, in some cases, it might be necessary to resort to a merging of many measurement techniques in order to take into account all the possible aspects of interest for process control and optimisation [10]; thus, it is important to be able to fuse measurement data from different sensors.

-On the other hand, the characterization of the part shape is particularly critical for quality control of AM products, and to successfully optimize the AM processes, when new materials, treatments and geometries are developed [14].
+Additionally, the characterisation of the part shape is particularly critical for quality control of AM products and for successful optimisation of AM processes as new materials, treatments and geometries are developed [14].